 Where is it now?

-From that point on, it’s most likely that the guitar was either sold or was destroyed during a fire that caught John’s house.
+After that, the guitar was either sold or destroyed in the fire that engulfed John’s house.

 You can see John playing this same guitar in several videos recently uploaded by Matty Goodman (the same guy who said he drove him to buy it, so he’s definitely legit/credible).
 The videos are from 1986.
 Here is one: https://youtu.be/WXRmYUcOAJU?t=170 There are more on his youtube account.
 John’s playing is incredible in this video, especially for being barely 17 years old.